 The Agencies performing the prototype testing were NASA and ESA.
-When one Agency performed the role of Service Provider the other Agency performed the role of Service User.
-During the first test case, the Service Provider extracted a small amount of data from native planning information manually and then generated an XML document from the schema using an XML editor.
-The resulting XML document was sent to the Service User in an email.
-The XML document was manually translated into usable Service User view.
+When one Agency performed the role of Provider the other Agency performed the role of User.
+During the first test case, the Provider extracted a small amount of data from native planning information manually and then generated an XML document from the schema using an XML editor.
+The resulting XML document was sent to the User in an email.
+The XML document was manually translated into usable User view.
 In later test runs, automated tools were created to perform the same functions that were performed manually in order to test larger files.
 Tests also covered all use cases.
 All tests were performed successfully and the usability has been proven.

 According to the Test Pass Criteria defined in Chapter 2.3, the following result can be provided: